junxit/us-congress-bills-116/metadata.md

 - 2019-07-11 — Received in the House.
 - 2019-07-11 — Referred to the Committee on Transportation and Infrastructure, and in addition to the Committee on Natural Resources, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2019-07-11 — Referred to the Committee on Transportation and Infrastructure, and in addition to the Committee on Natural Resources, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2019-07-12 — Referred to the Subcommittee on Water Resources and Environment.
+- 2019-07-15 — Referred to the Subcommittee on Water, Oceans, and Wildlife.
+- 2020-12-08 — Considered under suspension of the rules. (consideration: CR H6935-6984)
+- 2020-12-08 — DEBATE - The House proceeded with forty minutes of debate on S. 1811.
+- 2020-12-08 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-12-08 — Mr. DeFazio moved to suspend the rules and pass the bill, as amended.
+- 2020-12-08 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6935-6977)
+- 2020-12-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.
+- 2020-12-08 — The title of the measure was amended.
+Agreed to without objection.